 Which Came First, The Grind Size Or The Compounds?

-Read on to hear why I think we’re asking the wrong questions when it comes to solubility
+Why I think we’re asking the wrong questions when it comes to solubility

 In my experiences, many baristas readily judge coffee quality based on arbitrary data of an extraction without a thorough grasp on the nature of solubility itself.
 Interpretations of the meaning and the applications of solubility are scattered far and wide in our industry.